Peace Piece

+Composition and Reviews

 Evans evokes the feeling of being alone in the piece and recalled that a teenage fan said that when he first heard it he "felt like he was standing all alone in New York".
 Evans had many requests to play the piece live in his last years, but he refused because he believed that the composition would lose its value and meaning, as it had been an inspiration at the moment only.
 He only ever played it once live with the Bill Evans Dance Company in Seattle in 1978 to accompany an abstract and lyrical modern dance put on by the dancers.

 Chuck Israels, later a bassist of the Bill Evans Trio, wrote of Peace Piece on his website: Peace Piece is an example of the depth of Evans' compositional technique.
 It is an ostinato piece, composed and recorded long before the more recent superficial synthesis of Indian and American music; in fact, it owes more to Satie and Debussy than to Ravi Shankar.
 The improvisation starts simply over a gentle ostinato, which quickly fades into the background.
 Evans allows the fantasy that evolves from the opening motive (an inversion of the descending fifth in the ostinato) more freedom than he would in an improvisation tied to a changing accompaniment.
 He takes advantage of the ostinato as a unifying element against which ideas flower, growing more lush and colorful as the piece unfolds.
 Polytonalities and cross rhythms increase in density as the ostinato undulates gently, providing a central rhythmic and tonal reference.
 The improvisation becomes increasingly complex against the unrelenting simplicity of the accompaniment, until, near the end, Evans gradually reconciles the two elements."Jacques Réda, a poet and jazz critic, has written a poem in French about Peace Piece.

 Peace Piece bears some resemblance to Frédéric Chopin's Berceuse in Db major; both pieces use a two-chord left-hand ostinato throughout, and they both have an ornamented melody line.

 American jazz musician and YouTuber Charles Cornell notes that Bill Evans may have been influenced by Erik Satie's Vexations.